alifeee/blogtest/hackspace-adventures/hackspace-adventures.md

 <figcaption>

-I wanted to cut these out automatically, but instead I spent an hour in front of the paper cutter.
+I just printed a design onto magnetic paper and then cut it out.
+I wanted to cut them out automatically, but instead I spent an hour in front of the paper cutter.
 See [more info here](https://github.com/alifeee/html-fridge-magnets).

 </figcaption>